On the relationship between three classes of operators on Riesz spaces: Relationship between , and .

 \textbf{Remark 3.} Similar to Remark 2, when $E_2$ is Dedekind complete, we have

-where $\mathcal{L}_{C}(E_1, E_2)$ is the space of all $\sigma$-continuous operators and $\mathcal{L}_{S}(E_1, E_2)$ is the space of all singular operators.
-It follows that if the hypothesis of Corollary \ref{corollary5.1} holds, then every topologically bounded or topologically continuous operator can be decomposed as the sum of a $\sigma$-order continuous operator and a singular operator.
+where $\mathcal{L}_{c}(E_1, E_2)$ denotes the space of all $\sigma$-order continuous operators and $\mathcal{L}_{s}(E_1, E_2)$ denotes the space of all singular operators.
+It follows that if the hypothesis of Corollary \ref{corollary3.1} holds, then every topologically bounded or topologically continuous operator can be decomposed as the sum of a $\sigma$-order continuous operator and a singular operator.